fleetdm/fleet/docs/Using-Fleet/Learn-how-to-use-Fleet.md

 When the query has finished, you should see several columns in the "Results" table:

-- The "name" column answers: what operating system is installed on my device?
+- The "name" column answers: "What operating system is installed on my device?"

 - The "version" column answers: what version of the installed operating system is on my device?"